Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceRailroads & Streetcars.
 A significant historical date for this entry is December 5, 1863.

 Location.
 40° 28.061′ N, 84° 11.193′ W. Marker is in Botkins, Ohio, in Shelby County.
-Marker is at the intersection of West State Street and Oak Street on West State Street.
+It is at the intersection of West State Street and Oak Street on West State Street.
 Touch for map.
 Marker is at or near this postal address: 403 W State St, Botkins OH 45306, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers

 Shelby House Marker, Side Two image.
 Click for full size.

-Photographed By J. J. Prats, July 23, 2023
+Photographed by J. J. Prats, July 23, 2023

 2. Shelby House Marker, Side Two